 After his “farewell” match with Sid Justice at WrestleMania VIII in ’92, he disappeared after his “farewell” match, leaving a big hole in the WWF main event picture.

-Still, despite his high standards of work rate and intensity, Savage could not deliver the same hysteria Hogan had supplied several years previously.
+Still, despite his high work rate and intensity standards, Savage could not deliver the same hysteria Hogan had supplied several years previously.
 Eventually, after a mediocre attempt at movies, Hogan was brought back in early 1993.

 However, this was a different Hulkster.
 Due in part to the early ’90s steroid scandal, gone was his superhero physique.
 More importantly, also missing was the electric crowd responses to anything the red and yellow-clad star put forward.